 Also, watch this video for a better understanding.

 How To React If You’re Inside?

-First of all: Do Not Panic.
-Thunderstorm are a regular natural feature and you must get used to it sooner than later.
+Do Not Panic.
+A thunderstorm is a regular natural feature and you must get used to it sooner than later.
 Learn about it and follow the steps to keep yourself and the loved ones safe waiting for the storm to pass.

-If you have company try to use this time of waiting by enjoying some social activities such as old fashion games, where is no need of computers or TV to help you pass the time faster and better.
+If you have a company try to use this time of waiting by enjoying some social activities such as old fashion games where is no need for computers or TV to help you pass the time faster and better.
 Playing games or saying stories are a good way to keep your mind of the thunderstorm and the fear at bay.

 1. Stay away from the windows and try to shelter yourself into the central rooms of the house.